Scytl/xml-crypto-browser/README.md

 ## xml-crypto-browser
 An xml digital signature library for javascript.
-Forked and adapted from https://github.com/yaronn/xml-crypto
+Forked and adapted to be used from https://github.com/yaronn/xml-crypto

 ## Install
 is a little rough by now, just copying files from "lib" folder.: